-O. Kolberg also gives a detailed description of fortune-telling on the eve of St. Andrew's Day, emphasizing that the boys were not allowed to appear at these parties.
+O. Kolberg also gives the detailed description of fortune telling on the eve of St. Andrew's Day, emphasizing that the boys were not allowed to appear at these parties.
 On this day the main aim of the girls was to learn about their future and marriage with the help of pulling the string across the path, counting pegs in the fence, touching the sheep in a dark stable or divination on varenyks (dumplings), known in this area as "pyrohy".
-The researcher wrote that girls of the village Ispas were making together the varenyks (dumplings) of the same size, then placed them on the table and left the house, letting a cat enter the house.
+The researcher wrote that girls of the village Ispas were making together the varenyks (dumplings) of the same size, then placed them on the table and left the house, letting the fed cat entered it.
 It was believed that the girl, whose varenyk the cat ate first, would get married the fastest among the other girls having participated in it.
-O. Kolberg recorded similar predictions in a village of Chortovets, however each of the girls there was making nine dumplings, and later placed them on the board (Kolberg, O. 1882, s.
+O. Kolberg recorded similar predictions in a village Chortovets, however each of the girls there was making nine dumplings, and later placed them on the board or a mangle they let a dog into the house (Kolberg, O. 1882, p.
 78, 79).

 Detailed descriptions of Christmas Eve and Christmas ceremonies were recorded by O. Kolberg in the villages of Chortovets, Horodnytsia, Spas, Pyadyky, Nazirna, Voskresintsi, and Liucha.
-In the village of Spas, they began dining with a prayer, but before it, the host took a few embers, threw incense on them, and smoked around the table, and people were to be engulfed in smoke.
+In the village Spas the they began dining with a prayer, but before it, the host took a few embers, threw incense on them and smoked around the table, and each of those present were to be engulfed in smoke.
 Then everyone sat down to dinner, started it with tasting the kutia, and finished the meal with cabbage and toasted flour and "kreplyks" ("ears" - boiled dough pieces folded in a shape that reminds ears).
 In the village of Chortivets the Christmas Eve rituals did not differ from the typical Pokuttia ones.
-Here the researcher recorded the information about the burning of "didukh" on the third day along with hay, which had been placed on the Christmas Eve table.
+Here the researcher recorded information about the burning of "didukh" on the third day along with hay, which had been placed on the Christmas Eve table.

 The mentioned attributes were burned before sunrise on a fire placed in front of the gate.
 A significant part of the first volume of the work "Pokuttia" consists of folklore materials, in particular carols recorded by the researcher in the villages of Spas, Yaseniv-Pilnyi, Chortovets, Kornych, Sheparivtsi.
-O. Kolberg notes that carols were performed severally for the host, the hostess, the young man and the girl of the family (Kolberg, O. 1882, s.
-81-82, 87, 96-121).
-Folklorists noted the special value of carols with historical motives, in particular about the fight against foreign invaders (Юзвенко, В. 1961, с.
+O. Kolberg notes that carols were performed severally for the host, the hostess, the young man and the girl of the family (Kolberg, O. 1882, pp. 81-82, 87, 96-121).
+Folklorists noted the special value of carols with historical motives, in particular about the fight against foreign invaders (Yuzvenko, V. 1961, p.
 93).